-Individual membership of Unit Owners Association of Queensland is designed for individual unit owners, both inverstors and owner occupiers.
-It offers membership services on the level of individual ownership, as unit owners needs to deal with various aspects of owning a unit.
+Individual membership of Unit Owners Association of Queensland is designed for individual unit owners - both inverstors and owner occupiers.
+It offers guidance to owners in dealing with the day to day aspects of individual unit ownership.

 The annual fee:

 - $60 for discounted membership (offered to owners occupiers over 60 years of age or members providing email addresses for communication) plus

 - $12 for adminstrative fee (one off fee for new members only).